Hello.

 I worried about telling you where I was.
 I like to be happy.
 I like to find joy.
 I like it when I like my life.
 But it isn’t always the truth and I know, know, you can handle the truth.

-6 thoughts on “It’s All Good Heather”
+6 responses to “It’s All Good Heather”

 Like